jhnrckmnznrs/jhnrckmnznrs.github.io/portfolio.md

 </div>

 <div align = "justify">
-Now, we check if each `course_id` is unique.
+Now, we check if each <code>course_id</code> is unique.
 The number of unique ID is the same as the number of rows.
 Hence, no duplicate IDs are recorded in the dataset.
 To visualize the balance of course types, we create a countplot using Seaborn.
 From the plot, online courses are more offered than classroom course type.
 As the difference is about 900 courses, we see a class imbalance across the course types.
 </div>

 <div>